 She received her PhD in Economics from Princeton University and a BA in Economics from Tel Aviv University.
-Her research interests are in Her research has been published in leading journals in economics including the Journal of Economic Theory, the Journal of the European Economics Review, the Quarterly Journal of Economics, the American Economic Review, Econometrica, and the Journal of Public Economics. microeconomic theory and political economy.
+Her research focuses on Microeconomic Theory and Political Economy. her recent papers analyse how institutions, culture, and behavioural biases, affect political and economic outcomes such as populism and polarisation.
+Her research has been published in leading journals in economics including Econometrica, the Quarterly Journal of Economics, the American Economic Review, and the Quarterly Journal of Political Science.

-Philip J. Reny is the Hugo F. Sonnenschein Distinguished Service Professor in Economics and the College.
+Philip J. Reny is the Hugo F. Sonnenschein Distinguished Service Professor in Economics and the College at the University of Chicago.
 He is an economic theorist whose research interests include auction theory, information aggregation, mechanism design, and game theory.

 His current research focuses on incorporating natural language into game theory, with an emphasis on refining sequential equilibria through simple and easily understood conventions within the language.